-What are the Symptoms of a Hormone Imbalance?
+What are the Symptoms of a Hormone Unbalance?

 If you feel that something is off or not right, it’s a good idea to check if you’re experiencing symptoms of an imbalance.
-Let’s look at a common hormone imbalance with the thyroid gland.
+Let’s look at a common hormone unbalance with the thyroid gland.
+That that applies to symptoms of hormonal unbalance in teenage females too.

 Your thyroid controls the rate in which this process happens.